Great Atlantic Sargassum Belt: Cause

 The buildup of Sargassum is caused by nutrients flowing into the Atlantic from water discharged by the Amazon and upwelling currents off West Africa.
-The Sargassum Belt, while in the Sargasso Sea, is different, composed of different morphological types of Sargassum.
-The Sargassum Belt has also been found to possess lower biodiversity than the Sargasso Sea and is mainly composed of more highly nutrient-efficient organisms.
+The algae does not originate from the nearby Sargasso Sea as was previously hypothesized, as the Sargassum mats found in that sea are composed of different morphological types of Sargassum than those that dominate the Sargassum Belt.